 You also need to be sure that your blade is sharp and that you use a well lathered cream.
 Many men will not change the blade as often as they should in a razor and that is a very common problem.
 A razor blade used in DE razors should be changed after 5-6 shaves.

 We do have to be a little brutal at this moment as there is no easy way of saying this.
 Please do not use those horrible, cheap, nasty, throw away disposable razors.
 They do come with a guarantee of course, a guarantee that you will suffer from razor rash for the rest of your life.

 The same applies to those aerosol spray cans that supposedly contain foam or gel.
 In reality they are 85% water and the rest is chemicals.
 Those make your skin dry, and if you then attack it with a blunt disposable razor, there is only one end result.
 Apologies and my rant is now over.

 So when you shave, you should always have a protective barrier between any type of blade, electric or otherwise, and the skin with which it is about to touch.
 Soaps and creams provide this really well, and pre-shave oil also helps a lot.

-Once the shave is complete, then wash again with cold water.
+Once the shave is complete, then wash the skin with cold water.
 Cold water closes the skin pores and completes the shaving process.
-Again if you have sensitive skin, avoid the harshness of after shaves.
-You will know if they sting a little that your skin is still sensitive.
+Again if you have sensitive skin, avoid the harshness of after shaves straight on to the skin after shaving.

 It may be a bit of a macho thing to splash it on and grimace, but it is really bad for your skin.
 Make sure your skin is well moisturised before applying any type of after shave.

-Treatments for Razor Burn
+Best Treatments for Razor Burn & Rashes

 There are a few good treatments available for razor burn or razor rashes.
-We have completed a full article on those which you can read by clicking here.
+We have completed a full article on razor burn and rashes, which you can read by clicking here.